top of page

 Transportation

 Private charter buses: Will be cleaned and disinfected and this will be arranged with the bus company that DYT contracts with.
-All buses will have a physical barrier between the driver and passengers, such as plexiglass.
-Campers will have their own seat, when possible unless the children live in the same household.
-Campers will also be encouraged to wear masks while transported on bus as well as follow all bus company regulations.
+Bus drivers and campers should be encouraged to practice hand hygiene and respiratory etiquette.
+Bus drivers, staff and campers may choose to wear masks or face coverings when they are on the bus and will need to follow all bus company regulations.

 Public Transit: According to Translink, stay home when unwell.
 While on the bus, avoid touching your face and cough/sneeze into your elbow.
 Masks are encouraged.
 Maintain physical distance from other passengers and transit staff when possible and follow physical distance markers where outlined.
 Use hand sanitizers before and after riding transit.